 Genital warts are diagnosed based on an exam.
 If your doctor or nurse is not certain that the area is a wart, he or she may perform a biopsy (remove a small piece of tissue).
-(See "Condylomata acuminata (anogenital warts)".)
+(See "Condylomata acuminata (anogenital warts) in adults".)

 GENITAL WARTS TREATMENT